pband1256/gnn-icecube/README.md

 - Training statistics CSV
 - Test set predictions and scores

-## License
+## Disclaimer

 This project was developed as part of doctoral research at Michigan State University in collaboration with the IceCube Neutrino Observatory.
+Training data is proprietary to the IceCube Collaboration and is not included in this repository.
+The code is provided for reference and demonstration purposes.